cockroachdb/docs/back-up-and-restore-data.md

 When `cockroach dump` is executed:

-- Table schema and data are dumped as they appears at the time that the command is started.
-Any changes after the command starts will not be included in the dump.
+- Table schema and data are dumped as they appear at the time that the command is started, or at the time specified in the `--as-of` flag.
+Any changes after the command starts, or after the timestamp specified in `--as-of`, will not be included in the dump.
 - If the dump takes longer than the [`ttlseconds`](configure-replication-zones.html) replication setting for the table (24 hours by default), the dump may fail.
 - Reads, writes, and schema changes can happen while the dump is in progress.

 {{site.data.alerts.callout_info}}The user must have the <code>SELECT</code> privilege on the target table(s).{{site.data.alerts.end}}